hemalatha-kalluru11/savtoa-question2/README.md

 # How the system works

-1.A Python program generates random ship and target positions.
+1. A Python program generates random ship and target positions.
-2.It calculates the CPA (Closest Point of Approach) for each target.
+2. It calculates the CPA (Closest Point of Approach) for each target.
-3.Based on the CPA value, the system decides:
+3. Based on the CPA value, the system decides:
     - Safe
     - Warning
     - Danger